ROAS Benchmarks · 2026Last reviewed April 2026~15 min read

 9.31×

-First-month ROAS on UK furniture e-com (Strictly Beds)
+First-month ROAS on furniture e-com (Strictly Beds)

 ROAS in one sentence